-They will also be making sure that the Disabled Children's Register and WAND card information is out there as part of Wandsworth's "Local Offer" WANDhub, promoted via the Family Information Service website to families and the professionals working with them.
-Parents, carers and professionals need to know about the Local Offer and the Parent Champion model is a great way to help spread the word about what's available, including the WAND card.
+Wandsworth will also be making sure that the Disabled Children's Register and WAND Card information is out there as part of Wandsworth's "Local Offer" WANDhub, promoted via the Family Information Service website, for families and the professionals working with them.
+Parents, carers and professionals need to know about the Local Offer and the Parent Champion model is a great way to help spread the word about what is available, including the WAND Card.